Dapple grey pony grazing surrounded by pink flowers and green grass

 An important issue often overlooked in equestrian sport, is the weight of our beloved horses.
 Just as with us humans, being overweight or underweight in horses can lead to health problems.
 Enter your horse’s weight in the Happie Horse app to prevent these health problems!
 In this blog post, we’ll talk about the importance of your horse’s weight and how you can ensure your four-legged friends are healthy and happy.

-Everything you need to know about a horse's weight
+Everything you need to know about a horse's Weight

 Why is Weight Important in Horses?